 They can be sharpened and kept forever.
 They're about $8 more than their plastic friends, but I think these are worth it.
 They provide a much better cut and have greater longevity.

 USB Flash Drive

-I don't know how many household don't have hundreds of these lying around.
+I don't know how many households don't have hundreds of these lying around.
 They can be used pretty infinitely if you're diligent in loading and unloading them.
-You could definitely buy something really cute for these since they'll last a long time.

 I would check eBay for this item.
 That's where I got my TI calculator.
 Then after you've gotten through college algebra - sell it. you will never use it again.

 Some people love note cards; it's how they learn best.
 They're not my favorite.
 I like to write a question and answer on a piece of lined paper.
 Then I use another piece of paper to hide the answer.
 It's a similar effect.
 I've only seen note cards wrapped in plastic.

 They make some really awesome recycled folders* now.